Tofaa2/EntityLib/README.md

 Currently supported platforms are `spigot` and `velocity` You can easily use EntityLib platformless by using the `api` or `common` module

+If you like EntityLib and or want to sponsor me, visit my [ko-fi page](https://ko-fi.com/tofaa) :D

 Gradle (Groovy DSL):
 ```groovy